 - Turner Elementary in Albany (Dougherty County) located in an urban/rural community with a high free/reduced lunch rate.

-- Family Health Centers of Georgia, Inc. was identified to partner with Lake Forest Elementary
+- Family Health Centers of Georgia, Inc. – Lake Forest Elementary SBHC

-- Primary Healthcare Center of Dade, Inc. was identified to partner with Tiger Creek Elementary
+- Primary Healthcare Center of Dade, Inc. – Tiger Creek Elementary SBHC

-- Albany Area Primary Health Care Center, Inc. was identified to partner with Turner Elementary
+- Albany Area Primary Health Care Center, Inc. – Turner Elementary SBHC

-All sites opened in 2013 and are providing medical, behavioral health, and health education services to the children of the school.
-Tiger Creek and Turner are also offering dental services.
+All sites opened in 2013 and are providing medical, behavioral health, and health education services to the students and their siblings, school staff, and in some cases the community at large (Tiger Creek).
+Tiger Creek and Turner provides dental services as well.

-In 2016, a grant was received from the Jesse Parker Williams Foundation to fund the start-up of two comprehensive school-based health centers.
-Both sites opened in September 2016.
+In 2016, a second grant was received from the Jesse Parker Williams Foundation to fund the start-up of two comprehensive school-based health centers located in Atlanta Public Schools.
+They were opened in September 2016 and include: